 Design and optimisation of technologies relating to water resource management, treatment and distribution systems.
 This research area encompasses engineering research into the management and treatment of waste water and sewerage, including drainage systems.

 Water Engineering research in the global and UK context is becoming increasingly important, with future water security a clear priority across government, the water industry and UK Research & Innovation (evidence source 1,2,9,10).
-We will therefore maintain investment in this area as a proportion of the EPSRC portfolio.
 Specifically, we will work with the community to facilitate multidisciplinary working and to address any research leadership gaps.

 By the end of the Delivery Plan period, this area will be characterised by a portfolio of high-quality multidisciplinary work, addressing topics such as: